 Next, if your account is in collections, it could also lower your scores.
 And not paying the collections agency can further damage your credit, because the agency can report missed payments to the credit bureaus.

-There’s a bit of good news: If you show that you use credit responsibly from here on out — like making on-time payments and being proactive about your debt — then the effects of derogatory marks on your credit reports can begin to diminish after about two years.
+There’s a bit of good news, though: If you show that you use credit responsibly from here on out — like making on-time payments and being proactive about your debt — then the effects of derogatory marks on your credit reports can begin to diminish after about two years.
+And, thanks to the Fair Credit Reporting Act, you have the right to have negative information like a charge-off removed from your credit reports after seven years.

 To make sure the information about your charge-off is correct, here are a few things to look for.